Preview & Edit

 Charlie Mackesy's illustrations for "This storm will pass."

 I imagine there are many such artists and makers and even politicians and business people who press love and self into their wares, hoping someone grabs the piece and feels loved.
-Clutch The Boy, the Mole, the Fox and the Horse close to your heart, or feel the uplifting grace of Mary Oliver's Dog Songs, Walt Whitman's grace-bestowing "Song of Myself" and my own looks at the importance of touch to our communication and communion and things that lift our chin to beauty.
+Clutch The Boy, the Mole, the Fox and the Horse close to your heart, or feel the uplifting grace of Mary Oliver's Dog Songs, Walt Whitman's grace-bestowing "Song of Myself" and my look at the importance of touch to our communication and communion and things that lift our chin to beauty.

 Beauty - House